DaniWinston25/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is whats help represent the elements of the HTML and DOM stands for Document Objct Model.

 2. What is an event?
+    Its the code that we create that is then executed, like our querySelector, or a function we create, it is an event for us to know that the code is being used.

 3. What is an event listener?
+    An event listener is a function or procedure that we create but is waiting for another action before it executes its event, like a click, or mouseover.

 4. Why would we convert a NodeList into an Array?
+    Using the conversion helps us gain access to other methods with the function we create like the .forEach method that HTML Collections cant do.

 5. What is a component?
+    a component is a small bit of re-useable code that help with elements and other fucntions of the code, it also helps in keeping the code DRY.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product